Anthony Wayne: Early life

-Wayne was one of four children born to Isaac Wayne, who had immigrated to Easttown, Pennsylvania, from Ireland, and Elizabeth Iddings Wayne.
+Wayne was born on January 1, 1745, on his family's 500 acre Waynesborough estate.
+A member of the landed gentry, he was one of four children born to Isaac Wayne, who had immigrated to Easttown, Pennsylvania, from Ireland, and Elizabeth Iddings Wayne.
 He was part of a Protestant Anglo-Irish family; his grandfather was a veteran of the Battle of the Boyne, where he fought for the Williamite side.

-Wayne was born on January 1, 1745, on his family's 500 acre Waynesborough estate.
 During his upbringing, Wayne clashed with his father's desires that he become a farmer.
 As a child, his father served as a captain during the French and Indian War, leaving an impression on Wayne who would mimic stories of battles at the time.
 He was educated as a surveyor at his uncle's private academy in Philadelphia and at the College of Philadelphia for two years.
 In 1765, Benjamin Franklin sent him and some associates to work for a year surveying land granted in Nova Scotia, where he surveyed 100,000 acres.
 He assisted with starting a settlement the following year at The Township of Monckton and was involved with preparing the infrastructure to last through winters.

 He married Mary Penrose in 1763, and they had two children.
 Their daughter, Margretta, was born in 1770, and their son, Isaac Wayne, was born in 1772.
 Wayne had romantic relationships with other women throughout his life, including Mary Vining, a wealthy woman in Delaware, eventually causing his wife becoming estranged from him.
 He later became a U.S. representative from Pennsylvania.
 Wayne was an avid reader and often quoted Caesar and Shakespeare at length while serving in the military.

 In 1767, he returned to work in his father's tannery while continuing work as a surveyor.
 As discontent with the British grew in the Thirteen Colonies, Wayne stepped into the political limelight locally and was elected chairman of the Chester County Committee of Safety and then to the Pennsylvania Provincial Assembly.